SchizoDuckie/DuckieTV/_posts/2015-01-01-screenshots.md

 DuckieTV is an application that takes care of TV-Show addicts by providing a personalized TV-Show calendar.
 DuckieTV makes sure the information is always up-to-date and gives you an integrated blocking-resistant torrent search to help you get to the right download as easy as possible.

-With the integrated DuckieTorrent client you can connect DuckieTV to your local Torrent client and be updated on the download progress without switching applications. µTorrent/BitTorrent, qBittorrent, Tixati and Transmission are supported.
+With the integrated DuckieTorrent client you can connect DuckieTV to your local Torrent client and be updated on the download progress without switching applications.
+Deluge, µTorrent/BitTorrent, qBittorrent, Tixati, Transmission and Vuze are supported.

 DuckieTV can even automatically start downloading shows that have aired.

-Translations are available in 11 languages.
-(English, Deutch, Español, Français, Italiano, 日本, 한국어, Nederlands, Purtugese, Русский, Svenska, 简体中文 )
+Translations are available in 13 languages.
+(English, Deutch, Español, Français, Italiano, 日本, 한국어, Nederlands, Purtugese, Русский, Slovenščina, Svenska, 简体中文 )

 <div id="slides"
  data-thumbgrid="true"